 This debut event marked the first public presentation of Graham Audio’s LS8/1 Limited Edition Derek Hughes Signature Series in North America.
 It was also the first time we publicly presented Bergmann Audio’s new Modi turntable with Bergmann’s Thor tonearm and with room for an optional 2nd arm.

+Another logistics had to do with the amplification.
 We were supposed to drive these speakers with the Moonriver 404 Reference Integrated Amp, the curated amplification in our Midrange Magic ensemble.
 Due to a last minute logistics issue that was too late to remedy, we had to give that a skip but will present the full system in our next event in Houston on October 14th instead.

 Gig Harbor Audio is like a 2nd home to many